docker/docs/ee/ucp/interlock/deploy/index.md

 to communicate.
 4. The `ucp-interlock-extension` generates a configuration to be used by the proxy service.
 By default the proxy service is NGINX, so this service generates a standard NGINX configuration.
-( Is this valid here????)
 UCP creates the `com.docker.ucp.interlock.conf-1` configuration file and uses it to configure all the internal components of this service.
 5. The `ucp-interlock` service takes the proxy configuration and uses it to start the `ucp-interlock-proxy` service.